History of the Free Will Problem

 "It takes two to invent anything.
 The one makes up combinations; the other one chooses."
 60

-Peter van Inwagen, in his "An Essay on Free Will," caused a stir in 1983 by arguing that compatibilism is demonstrably false, from what has come to be called the consequence argument.
-In short, if compatibilism traces causes of our actions back to events before we existed, then our actions are simply the consequences of those earlier events and are "not up to us."
+Peter van Inwagen, in his 1983 "An Essay on Free Will," caused a stir by arguing that compatibilism is demonstrably false, even admitting Frankfurt's denial of alternative possibilities, in what has come to be called the Consequence Argument.
+In short, if compatibilism traces the causes of our actions, in the one "actual sequence" of events, back to events before we existed, then our actions are simply the consequences of those earlier events and are "not up to us."
 Speaking as a logical philosopher, he concludes that "the free-will thesis and determinism are incompatible.
 That is, incompatibilism is true."
 "To deny the free-will thesis is to deny the existence of moral responsibility, which is absurd...Therefore, we should reject determinism."
-61 This of course has been obvious to libertarians since Epicurus.
+61 This has been obvious to libertarians since Epicurus, and was argued for example by Carl Ginet in 1966.

 "neurological processes must exist corresponding to the randomizing activity of the spinning wheel and the partitioning of the wheel into equiprobable segments (red, blue, etc.) corresponding to the relevant R-alternatives."

-What was unusual about Kane's model was that it combined free will and values.
-Kane claimed the choice was moral and made in accord with Kant's concept of duty.
+Kane's model combines free will and values.
+Kane claimed his free choice is moral and made in accord with Kant's concept of duty.
+This may be an ethical fallacy.

 "the succession of random selections among equiprobable alternatives is meant to be a continuing reminder (a mental or neurological representation) of the fact that the reason sets of other persons are to be treated equally."